Homological stability for automorphism groups: Stability with twisted coefficients

-has two associated spectral sequences.
-Taking first the homology in the $p$-direction yields a spectral sequence with trivial $E^1$-page in the range given by the connectivity of $W_{n+1}$ and $W_{n+2}$.
-Hence both spectral sequences converge to zero in that range, namely for $p+q\le (\frac{n-1}{k})$.
+is a double complex and hence has two associated spectral sequences.
+Taking first the homology in the $p$-direction yields a spectral sequence with

+As $W_{n+1}$ is $(\frac{n-1}{k})$-connected and $W_{n+2}$ is $(\frac{n}{k})$-connected, applying the Universal Coefficient Theorem (twice) shows that $E^1_{p,q}=0$ for $p+q \le \frac{n}{k}$.
+It follows that both spectral sequences converge to zero in that range of total degrees.
 By Shapiro's lemma, transitivity of the action on $p$-simplices for all $p$ implies that the other spectral sequence has $E^1$-term

 for $\s_p$ any $p$-simplex of $W_{n+1}$.
 We now analyse the terms in this second spectral sequence.

 For $p=-1$, the stabiliser is the whole group and is the target of the map we are interested in.